-In August, the U.S Senate passed The Inflation Reduction Act of 2022 (IRA).
-This sweeping legislation is expected to raise $737 billion in revenue, required a total investment of $437 billion, and may result in a deficit reduction of more than $300 billion over a decade by addressing the corporate tax rate, prescription drug prices, IRS tax enforcement, Affordable Care Act subsidies, and climate change investments.
-Within these areas, the IRA made its largest investment in the energy industry aiming to reduce long-term inflation —once again highlighting the importance of affordable, reliable, secure, and sustainable energy sources which are vital in maintaining macroeconomic stability and national security.
-However, we find the investments in the IRA fall short of achieving those goals.
-Not only is a $300 billion reduction over a decade insignificant when compared to a $23 trillion U.S economy, but these measures also continue to overlook the natural dependency renewables and traditional energy have with each other.
-Let’s dive into the details:
+In August, the U.S. Senate passed The Inflation Reduction Act of 2022 (IRA).
+This sweeping legislation is expected to raise $737 billion, require total investment of $437 billion, and result in a deficit reduction of more than $300 billion over a decade by addressing the corporate tax rate, prescription drug prices, IRS tax enforcement, Affordable Care Act subsidies, and climate change investments.
+Within these areas, the IRA will make its largest investment in the energy industry, so I’d like to focus on its expected impact there.

 Business Incentives and Tax Credits

 The IRA includes various tax credits for energy production, including investments in wind, solar and geothermal energy; battery storage and biogas; nuclear energy, hydrogen energy from clean sources; biofuels; and technology that captures carbon from fossil fuel power plants.
 It also includes bonuses for companies based on worker pay and for the manufacture of steel, iron, and other components in the U.S. Finally, it includes incentives for businesses to deploy lower-carbon and carbon–free energy sources.